 There are 4 main actions you can do to eliminate drowsy and distracted driving.

 During this on-demand webinar, Don Osterberg, former Senior Vice President of Safety, Security and Driving Training for Schneider, will share how you can eliminate drowsy and distracted driving in your fleet.
 He will be joined by Jeff Griswold, Director of Product Management for Omnitracs, to share how technology can empower drivers with in-cab insights, and managers can track the success of the program.

 Leadership can help prevent drowsy and distracted driving

 Personal touches can radically affect positive change

 Technology can aid in your efforts to reduce drowsy and distracted driving

-You’ll also receive printable materials so you can get started right away with the action plan you learn during the webinar!
+You’ll also receive printable materials so you can get started right away with your action plan, including:

 Jeff Griswold - Director of Product Management, Omnitracs

 Jeff has been in the transportation and safety industry for over 30 years, and managing the SmartDrive product line since 2014.
 Jeff has nine patents attributed to his work with SmartDrive, and his most recent project is the launch of Inattentive Driving+.

 Don is currently the safety advisor for Omnitracs (formerly SmartDrive) and formerly served as senior vice president of safety, security and driver training for Schneider.
 His distinguished career in commercial transportation spans several decades, and he is a recognized authority on carrier safety, having held leadership roles with organizations including the National Safety Council, FMCSA Motor Carrier Safety Advisory Committee, American Trucking Association's Safety Policy Committee and American Transportation Research Institute's Research Advisory Committee.